 When a Chicago teen is arrested for drug possession, the ensuing investigation reveals that he has had sexual contact with an older man.
 Discovering his sexual encounter, other students ...
 See full summary »

 Tony Lo Bianco,

 Young and shy Jeff discovers his attraction to men.
 After struggling with himself he comes out to his parents.
-Mum eventually listens to his son and tries to understand his feelings, but his Dad would rather die - which, in the end, he really does, leaving behind a mother, her son and his friend to work those things out Jeff and his Dad had never the courage to talk about.
+His mum eventually listens to him and tries to understand his feelings, but his dad would rather die - which, in the end, he actually does, leaving behind a mother, her son, and his friend to work out the things Jeff and his dad never had the courage to discuss.
 Written by

 Christian Fieres <email@example.com>

 As a gay teenager coming up when this movie came on for the first time it actually made the idea of coming out a bit easier!
 This movie though it only mentioned AIDS once was very well made and everything was done in good taste!
 I think the caste was superb with such heavy weights as Martin Sheen and Marlo Thomas and at that time Barry Tubb was a relative newcomer and the perfect choice to play Jeff he is a good looking actor and he helped prove that anyone can be gay and that it is not a sickness but a way of life!
 I wish someone would buy the rights to this movie and put it on Video or DVD.
 We need more movies like this that parents can watch with their gay children so that the coming out process will be easier on both!

 12 of 13 people found this review helpful.